Degenerative Myelopathy Blog Banner

 Prospective Owner Guidance

-Dog buyers should consider genetic testing when selecting puppies:
+Dog buyers should consider genetic testing information when selecting puppies:

 • Request genetic test results from both parents